“I enjoy going outdoors and seeing how art can merge or impact where we are.”

 “Volunteering on Illumine has made me realise that I want do things like this for myself more often – projects that are creative and help you learn more about yourself in relation to your home.
 I feel like I want more life experiences now rather than more education.”

 Documentary photography workshop with photographer and filmmaker Sion Marshall-Waters

-The Young People we’re working with really wanted the opportunity to work with Ewan Jones-Morris so he joined us for a mini-residency in October where together they explored animation, drone technology and GIF’s.
-The drone footage was filmed in Crickhowell.
-See our webpage for the GIFs.
+After selection by the young people we also had a mini-residency with filmmaker and animator Ewan Jones-Morris in October where together the participants explored animation, drone technology and GIF’s.
+The drone footage was filmed behind our studio in Crickhowell.
+See our Giphy webpage for the GIFs.

-Throughout the Autumn term, young people are working with other artists including Gweni Llwyd to collate and edit content, accessing collections from Brecknock Museum and exploring ways to display the work at y Gaer.
+In Spring 2019 young people are working with other artists including filmmaker Gweni Llwyd to collate and edit content, accessing collections from Brecknock Museum and exploring ways to display the work at y Gaer.
 They’re also building a project website and making a fanzine to accompany the body of work.

 Documenting Brecon through a workshop working with photographer Jon Pountney using disposable cameras.